Rafaj-Design/LUI/README.md

-- To override NSLocalizedString(key, comment), import the following in your app delegate:
+- To override NSLocalizedString(key, comment), import the NSLocalizedStringOverride.h in your files instead of LUIFramework.h:

+    #import <LUIFramework/NSLocalizedStringOverride.h>

+instead of

     #import <LUIFramework/LUIFramework.h>
-    #import <LUIFramework/NSLocalizedStringOverride.h>